phasorpy/phasorpy-data/README.md

 # PhasorPy data files

-Data files for [PhasorPy](https://www.phasorpy.org), an open-source Python library for the analysis of fluorescence lifetime and hyperspectral images using the phasor approach.
+Data files for [PhasorPy](https://www.phasorpy.org), an open-source Python library for the analysis of luminescence lifetime and hyperspectral images using the phasor approach.

 Obtained from the